 It depends on the photographer.
 If you hope to make photography your career, I always recommend taking a crash course in business.
 Too many good photographers fail because they cannot work consistently.
 The money side of business is as important as any technique.

 For photographers who simply want to improve their craft, I recommend buying less equipment.
 Limiting our gear helps saves money, which can then be invested in photography trips.
 It’s also a wonderful creative process, as using fewer tools requires hard work to get the most out of our gear.

 How important is social media?

 It’s hard to quantify its importance.
 I am sure there are countless successful photographers who barely use social media; however, it’s been an integral component of my business for the past four years.
-In fact, my photography career didn’t grow until I build a strong social media following.
+In fact, my photography career didn’t grow until I built a strong social media following.

-Social media the easiest and best way to build and interact with a supportive audience.
+Social media is the easiest and best way to build and interact with a supportive audience.
 It’s also an important portfolio, as businesses and agencies now routinely use Instagram to discover new photographers to work with.

 What equipment do you use?

 I truly believe all cameras can get the job done.
 The Nikon vs Canon vs Sony debate is tiring, as they all have their loyal photographers who produce stunning images.
 The cameras and lenses are merely tools.

 After nearly a decade shooting Nikon equipment, I switched to the mirrorless Sony system.
 It was a difficult decision, but I’ve been thrilled with it.

 If you’re curious about my entire photo and video equipment list, check out my gear page that describes everything I use in the field, in the office, and behind the scenes.